-[I wrote this 10 years ago for the late Chris Boyce's Et-Presence website]
+[I wrote this in 1998 for the late Chris Boyce’s Et-Presence website]

 When we ask ourselves this question about other sophonts [“wise beings”] that might share our Universe perhaps we don’t fully appreciate just how important location might be for the fortunes of an intelligent race and our chances of meeting them.
 We’ve become used to the spanning of vast distances in mere moments thanks to “Star Wars” and “Star Trek”, while in the real world Einstein’s laws still refuse to budge.
 Virtually every star-system in the endless quest of the “Voyager” has an intelligent species, or at least an M class planet, but in the real Galaxy such might be few and far between.
 If this is the case then journeys between habitable worlds, let alone civilisations, might take centuries and successful colonisation might be difficult beyond imagining.
 How can we estimate the relevant factors?
 And what are the best estimates?

 A habitable planet suitable for immediate colonisation by humans might be a chimaera, since such a world would possess an oxygen-rich atmosphere and consequentially an advanced biosphere that might be incompatible with our own.
 But inhabitants of such planets won’t have such difficulties, so how common are habitable worlds?
 We currently have no direct evidence for the existence of any planet smaller than Neptune around a Sun-like star, though a few smaller planets are known to orbit pulsars.
 A few years from now might see a change in our knowledge, as telescopic studies are now possible that can reveal planets via micro-lensing events.
 A space-based telescope could potentially survey hundreds of thousands of stars over several years and produce valuable statistics on the frequency and diversity of planetary systems.
 So perhaps estimates are too premature, but educated guesses can give us some sense of the problem before we look directly.